 We all know what effects alcohol has on our minds.
 But how does it happen?
 In this section, I go into what alcohol actually does to get you drunk.Keep in mind that no neurotransmitter system works by itself, and what affects one will indirectly affect others.

-Alcohol is is different than most drugs, because it influences the phospholipid bilayer of neurons.This has a huge impact on the normal functioning of cells and this leads to a change in several neurotransmitter systems.I describe those changes in this chapter.
+Alcohol is different than most drugs because it influences the phospholipid bilayer of neurons.This has a huge impact on the normal functioning of cells and this leads to a change in several neurotransmitter systems.I describe those changes in this chapter.

-GABA, as oppossed to glutamate, is the main inhibitory neurotransmitter in the brain.GABA stands for Gamma-aminobutyric acid and it's the target of many sedatives
+GABA, as opposed to glutamate, is the main inhibitory neurotransmitter in the brain.GABA stands for Gamma-aminobutyric acid and it's the target of many sedatives

 including benzodiazepines like diazepam

 ).Alcohol opens the Cl- channel in the GABA-A subtype which produces hyperpolarization on the membrane.Repeated agonism of this receptor leads to downregulation, but more on that later.

 Pretty much every drug of abuse has a direct or indirect effect on the dopaminergic pathways.It is directly linked to the pleasure centers of the brain, which have always had a very important role as they are behind all of our motivations, no matter how basic or intuitive.For example, dopamine